 Ad inventory on connected TV is made up of a diverse set of players.
 They include streaming services, set-top box manufacturers, smart TV makers, and content aggregators.
 Even cable and broadcast networks bundle OTT and connected TV with traditional ads buys.
 This group of sellers can be intimidating.

 Despite barriers, eMarketer expects the leading platforms, Roku and Hulu, to grow their ad business significantly in the coming years.
-Hulu’s net US ad revenue is expected to top at $1.4 in 2020, up from $986.4 million in 2019, earning a double-digit annual growth.
+Hulu’s net U.S. ad revenue is expected to top $1.4 billion in 2020, up from $986.4 million in 2019, earning a double-digit annual growth.

-Your enterprise may be a great candidate for connected TV advertising and OTT advertising if your company is of mid-level to high-level size.
+Your enterprise may be a great candidate for connected TV advertising and OTT advertising if it is mid-level to high-level in size.
 OTT advertising also benefits from enterprises that are looking to reach a niche audience in the CTV space.
 Companies interested in advertising in this fast-growing medium should partner with a digital advertising agency.
 The best CTV advertising company will have experience and knowledge with connected TV devices, programmatic advertising, and addressable geofencing for the best results and highest ROI.

 Looking towards the future

-One hundred sixty million Americans stream on connected TV every month, and connected TV has grown over 300%.
+One hundred sixty million Americans stream on connected TV every month, and connected TV has grown by more than 300%.
 However, connected TV advertising only accounts for 1% of television advertising dollars.
 The global reach of OTT advertising and connected TV advertising continues to stretch further.
 There appears to be very little reason why users wouldn’t continue to substitute traditional media providers with OTT services.
-From what we know today, $332.52 billion estimated market value by 2025 seems reasonable.
-There are three things we know for sure.
-CTVs are everywhere and ripe for video advertising, people don’t mind connected TV advertising, and there appears to be an enormous opportunity with CTV.
+From what we know today, $332.52 billion in estimated market value by 2025 seems reasonable.
+There are three things we know for sure: CTV’s are everywhere and ripe for video advertising, people don’t mind connected TV advertising, and there appears to be an enormous opportunity with CTV.

 At Moblyft, we understand the challenges enterprises face with connected TV advertising.
 Our connected TV advertising platform focuses on personalized, interactive, and programmatic ad experiences for viewers.

-Are you interested in learning more about our programmatic advertising with CTV?
-Contact us today to receive your CTV media kit, connected TV advertising case studies, and to go over your campaign goals.
+Are you interested in learning more about programmatic advertising with CTV?
+Contact us today to receive our CTV media kit, connected TV advertising case studies, and to go over your campaign goals.